docker/docs/datacenter/dtr/2.2/guides/admin/backups-and-disaster-recovery.md

 You can restore a DTR node from a backup using the `restore` command.

-Note that backups are tied to specific DTR versions and work best with those DTR versions.
+Note that backups are tied to specific DTR versions and are guaranteed to work only with those DTR versions.
 You can backup/restore across patch versions at your own risk, but not across minor versions as those require more complex migrations.